 Bring your (pre-sliced) ingredients separately and make your sandwich at work.

-It's a good plan to bring the condiments separately too, little containers work well.
+It's a good plan to bring the condiments separately too.

 Mustard, mayo, and tomatoes won't make your bread go soggy when they're added at the last minute.

 Giddy-up and go outside.

 Eat your lunch in a comfortable, relaxing environment.

 What could be more enjoyable than a picnic meal?